 Elsewhere, the Washington Post today published the first national op-ed on the controversy, while the New York Daily News editorialized, “The most credible explanation is that [longtime Christie pal David Wildstein] ordered the lane closures as payback to the Democratic mayor of Fort Lee for not endorsing Republican Christie’s reelection.
 The result was four mornings of the worst traffic jams of all time.”
 Politico also published its first piece on the scandal overnight.

 For her part, state Senate Majority Leader Loretta Weinberg (D) added in a press statement, “The resignations of the two highest-ranking New Jersey officials at the Port Authority is clearly an admission of guilt, but it doesn’t put an end to this story.
 We still don’t have a full accounting of what happened, why it was allowed to occur, everyone who was involved and what their motivations were….
 We are still looking for answers on the lane closures and for assurances that changes will be made to the operating standards and the professional culture of the Port Authority before we can be confident that this won’t happen again.”

-, Sen. John Rockefeller IV (D-W.Va.), chairman of the Senate Transportation Committee, called for a “comprehensive investigation” into the lane closure.
+Update: In a new Washington Post report, Sen. John Rockefeller IV (D-W.Va.), chairman of the Senate Transportation Committee, called for a “comprehensive investigation” into the lane closure.
 He said the incident “exacerbates my concerns with the governance and previous oversight of the Port Authority.”